Blueprint Travelers

 The Lobos Tour

 The final option excludes the visit to the penguin island.
 It only includes the lighthouse, the island with sealions and birds, and a short walk on an island in the channel.
 For this option, the entire trip is done by boat, but it is the shortest of the options.
 If you have had the chance to visit other penguin breeding areas in the world, this might be the best option for you.
-This was the tour that we opted for.
-We had already visited a penguinera in Punto Tombo (you can read about that here) and we liked the option of a half-day tour.
+Another penguin colony that you may consider visiting while in Argentina is in Punta Tombo in Atlantic Patagonia.
+You can read about that experience here.

 There are three different boat options for your excursion.
 Each boat does each of the tour options so it really is a personal preference on your comfort level and how intimate you want to get with the wildlife in the area.
 It’s also important to consider the weather that you may face when booking your boat excursion.
-I will talk below about how to book your boat.
-When going through the different boats, I will start with the largest option.
+The boats are discussed below from largest to smallest.

 Large Catamaran